sunflowerno0b/ATW/docs/rsa & config.md

 ## RSA & CONFIG

 In systems administration much of the work performed requires the sysadmin to ssh into a machine.
 Organizations, if prudent will need the users RSA keys in order to provide secure authentication.
 RSA works under asymmetric encryption with the user generating a private & a public key pair.
-These keys are later stored in locations such as github, gitea etc.
+These keys are later stored in locations such as GitHub, gitea etc.

 ## Generating an RSA key